BradenKim22/business-management/README.md

 ## Description

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
 This is a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+From this application you are able to view each department, employee, and role.
+You can also add, or update the data all from the command-line.

 ## User Story